yzgyyang/stuff/BeagleBone_FreeBSD_SPI_Setup.md

 ```
 unable to execute '/nxb-bin/usr/bin/cc': No such file or directory
 ```
 *This is because FreeBSD uses some cross-compile tools on some embedded platforms (mips, arm, aarch64, etc.) which aren’t used in this setup and will cause build errors.
-It is a bug that has to be reported, but we just change all references in `/usr/local/lib/python2.7/_sysconfigdata.py` for now as a workaround:*
+It is a bug that has to be reported, but we could just change all references in `/usr/local/lib/python2.7/_sysconfigdata.py` for now as a workaround:*
 ```bash
 $ sed -i '' 's/\/nxb-bin\/usr\/bin\/cc/\/usr\/bin\/cc/g' /usr/local/lib/python2.7/_sysconfigdata.py
 ```

+### 3. Write SPI bit banging functions

+*There is a SPI bit banging abstraction in the `fbsd_gpio` package used below but has not been documented yet.
+You can use that abstraction and skip this step, or you can still choose to follow it as a good learning practice.*

 Import the library and create a controller:
 ```python